 |Index||Byte Count||X bits||Y bits||Delta X||Delta Y||X sign||Y sign|

 For additional information and background on the triplet encoding pleasee see section 5.11 of the MTX proposal [MTX].

 The transformLength of the transformed loca table MUST always be zero.
-The origLength MUST be the appropriate size (generally numGlyphs times a size per glyph, where that size per glyph is two bytes when indexFormat (defined in section 4.1.
+The origLength MUST be the appropriate size (determined by numGlyphs+1, times the size per glyph, where that size per glyph is two bytes when indexFormat (defined in section 5.1.
 Transformed glyf table format) is zero, otherwise four bytes).

 The loca table MUST be reconstructed when the glyf table is decoded.
-The process for reconstructing the loca table is simply to record the offsets for individual glyphs obtained while reconstrucing the glyf table as specified in section 4.1.
+The process for reconstructing the loca table is specified in section 5.1 as part of the transformed glyf table decoding process.
+For reconstructed glyph records, a decoder MUST store the corresponding offsets for individual glyphs using a format that is indicated by the indexFormat field of the transformed glyf header.

 The following constraints on valid WOFF2 files are intended to facilitate a memory-efficient WOFF 2.0 file transfer and decoding process.
 For a font with TrueType outlines, the glyf table MUST be encoded with the transform, which results in significantly smaller file size.

 The loca table MUST follow the glyf table in the table directory.
 Additional constraints on the loca table in this case are given in section 5.3.